Chimekinglsey/ansible-config-mgt/README.md

 This repository provides a basic setup for anyone starting with Ansible.
 Feel free to customize and extend the roles and playbooks based on your infrastructure needs.
 ```

-This `README.md` template provides a clear and organized introduction to a basic Ansible configuration setup, with instructions for playbook execution and troubleshooting tips.
-Let me know if you'd like any customization based on specific configurations!